dmolik/cladder/README.md

 # Cladder

-A proof of concept utility to mount directories and do stuff :)
+A proof of concept utility that takes two arguments, a source directy and a destination directory.

-It mounts tmpfs on top of squashfs with git and inotify, blargedy blarg
+The src directory is turned into a lz4-squashfs archive and then mounted onto a destination directory with tmpfs overlayed ontop of it to make it read-write.

+A possible use is to download a source code repo and then build it, and throw away the tempoary build files.

 ## Builing

-requires:
+currently requires:
-  util-linux
-  squashfs-tools
-  libgit2
-  inotify
+  libmount (usually provided by util-linux) squashfs-tools liblz4

+compile:
+  ./bootstrap.sh
+  ./configure
+  make